 The structure of logical consequence : proof-theoretic conceptions

+The model-theoretic analysis of the concept of logical consequence has come under heavy criticism in the last couple of decades.
+The present work looks at an alternative approach to logical consequence where the notion of inference takes center stage.
+Formally, the model-theoretic framework is exchanged for a proof-theoretic framework.
+It is argued that contrary to the traditional view, proof-theoretic semantics is not revisionary, and should rather be seen as a formal semantics that can supplement model-theory.
+Specifically, there are formal resources to provide a proof-theoretic semantics for both intuitionistic and classical logic.
 We develop a new perspective on proof-theoretic harmony for logical constants which incorporates elements from the substructural era of proof-theory.
 We show that there is a semantic lacuna in the traditional accounts of harmony.
 A new theory of how inference rules determine the semantic content of logical constants is developed.
 The theory weds proof-theoretic and model-theoretic semantics by showing how proof-theoretic rules can induce truth-conditional clauses in Boolean and many-valued settings.
 It is argued that such a new approach to how rules determine meaning will ultimately assist our understanding of the apriori nature of logic.

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.